Newspaper Page Text

 chief and leather chaps reminiscent

-of .the famous movie star of that
+of the famous movie star of that

 name, was killed while attempting

-to end a fight between two young
+to end a light between two young-;

-sters, He advertised many of the
+sters.
+He advertised many of the!

-shows by parvading up and down
+shows by parading up and down

-the avenue with signg on his back
+the avenue with signs on his back

-felling of the latest and coming
+telling of the latest and coming

-laura Patterson, who plead guil-’
+Laura Patterson, who plead guil

-fy, was given two vears in per
+ty. was given two years in per

-tentiary on charges of first depgree
+tentiary on charges of first degri-e

-manslaughter in Judge lHetlin'
+manslaughter in Judge Heflin >

 court Tuesday.
 Annie Pruett, who